Wedding Photography at Arnos Vale Cemetery, Bristol

 The Spielman Centre

-- Glorious Victorian architecture and neutral interior present a splendid backdrop for your wedding ceremony and evening celebrations.
+- Glorious Victorian architecture and a neutral interior present a splendid backdrop for your wedding ceremony and evening celebrations.
 The pillars outside mean a beautiful directional light for your wedding photography of the arrivals, drinks reception, and confetti sequence.

 - 70 guests may be seated for your ceremony, with a further 20 standing.
 A seated meal in the Spielman can cater to 70 guests.
 However, you can invite 140 guests to the evening celebrations.